Home >

 Whilst online retailers have driven down the cost of furniture dramatically over the last few years, the quality of service varies significantly and the actual product you receive is often outside of the direct control of the online retailer.

-I have worked with numerous online retailers, and the majority of them are small family run furniture shops that have moved into online retilaing and have a solid grounding in customer service and a reputation to protect in the real world and develop online.
+Many online retailers, and the majority of them are small family run furniture shops that have moved into online retilaing and have a solid grounding in customer service and a reputation to protect in the real world and develop online, althogh there are others.....